tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-4.md

 The browser DOM is an inverted tree structure that consists of *nodes* - which are HTML elements (software *objects*) that have properties and methods associated with them.
 These nodes have hierarchical relationships with one another - such as *parent*, *child*, and *sibling*.
 Read about this here: https://www.w3schools.com/js/js_htmldom_navigation.asp

 Today we will learn how to create new DOM elements and insert them anywhere into the DOM tree that we want to.
-Note that in the graphic below, both DOM elements and the text ([`Text`](https://developer.mozilla.org/en-US/docs/Web/API/Text)) that goes inside of them are considered *nodes*.
+Note that in the graphic below, both [HTML elements](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) and the [`Text`](https://developer.mozilla.org/en-US/docs/Web/API/Text) that goes inside of them are considered *nodes*.

 ![Web Page](_images/more-dom-0.jpg)